Jorge Soler Player Props: Marlins vs. Orioles

 Orioles Pitching Rankings

-- The Orioles pitching staff ranks seventh in MLB with a collective 9.3 strikeouts per nine innings.
+- The Orioles pitching staff is sixth in MLB with a collective 9.3 strikeouts per nine innings.

-- The Orioles' 4.15 team ERA ranks 16th across all league pitching staffs.
+- The Orioles' 4.13 team ERA ranks 15th among all MLB pitching staffs.

-- Orioles pitchers combine to surrender 107 total home runs at a rate of 1.2 per game (to rank 20th in the league).
+- Orioles pitchers combine to give up 108 total home runs at a rate of 1.2 per game (to rank 20th in baseball).

-- Kremer will look to secure his 10th win when he gets the start for the Orioles, his 19th of the season.
-He is 9-4 with a 4.78 ERA and 92 strikeouts through 98 2/3 innings pitched.
+- Gibson (9-6 with a 4.60 ERA and 89 strikeouts in 109 2/3 innings pitched) looks for his 10th victory when he gets the start for the Orioles, his 20th of the season.

-- In his most recent time out on Wednesday, July 5, the right-hander threw seven innings against the New York Yankees, giving up one earned run while surrendering four hits.
+- In his last appearance on Sunday, the righty threw seven innings against the Minnesota Twins, giving up two earned runs while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.